 If you are concerned about the possibility of PFAS in your drinking water and you are served by a private well, EPA recommends testing your drinking water.
 Laboratory analysis is necessary to determine if your water contains PFAS chemicals.
 Qualified testing labs can analyze a sample of your water to determine whether PFAS are present and at what concentrations.

 In some locations, regulators or manufacturers of PFAS have set up programs to measure PFAS in groundwater.
 Your local water or health department or drinking water system should know if there is such a program in your area.
-In addition, EPA recommends that residents reach out to their local public health department or state who may be able to help provide support for testing or to seek such support from a responsible party.
-If no program has been established or support is not available in your area, you can pay to have independent testing done at a qualified testing lab (typical cost is several hundred dollars per sample).
+In addition, EPA recommends that residents reach out to their local public health department, state, or responsible party, who may be able to help provide support for testing.
+If no program has been established or support is not available in your area, you can pay to have independent testing done at a qualified testing lab.
+The typical cost at a qualified testing lab is several hundred dollars per sample.

 Both EPA and AWWA offer additional information on PFAS.